Monishnd/ccr-examples-Monish/slurm/README.md

 This directory contains example Slurm batch job scripts for use on CCR's clusters.
 These examples are meant to supplement our official documentation on [running and monitoring jobs](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/).
 Before using these scripts, it's important to understand the basics of batch computing as well as CCR-specific usage guidelines and limitations.
 Please refer to the full documentation for detailed instructions and best practices.

 At CCR you should use the bash shell for your Slurm batch scripts.
 The first line in each example (`#!/bin/bash -l`) is required.
-Slurm batch script files in this repository have a `.sh` extension, as a best practice.
+Slurm batch script files in this repository have a `.bash` extension, as a best practice.
 In bash scripts, lines beginning with `#` are treated as comments and ignored during execution.
 However, Slurm specifically looks for lines that start with `#SBATCH`, and these are interpreted as job directives.

 **Important**: Do not remove the `#` in front of `SBATCH`; doing so will prevent Slurm from recognizing your job options.
 If you want to disable a specific directive without removing it, simply comment it out by adding an extra `#` (i.e.,`##SBATCH`).